Do you want to get off the beaten path in the Mekong Delta? This nature-filled 3-day road trip in the Mekong is for you!

 Xẻo Quýt Nature Reserve

 The first stop was “khu di tích xẻo quýt”, a nature reserve on the way from Kien Tuong to Sa Dec town.
-As with the nature reserve yesterday, we had no expectations or idea what to expect here, so were pleasantly surprised by the lilypad ponds, with wooden walkways through them.
+As with the nature reserve yesterday, we had no expectations or idea what to expect here, so were pleasantly surprised by the lilypad ponds woven with wooden walkways.
 The site didn’t have as much to offer as Tan Lap but was worth visiting and breaking up our trip to Sa Dec.

 📍 Xẻo Quýt Nature Reserve (Khu Di Tích Xẻo Quýt – Ấp 4, Cao Lanh, Đồng Tháp)